Cherry Blossom Trees for Sale

 Prunus serrulata’ Shirotae’

 This is an award-winning variety of cherry blossom that produces pure white flowers.
 Each flower has between 5 and 11 petals, which fan out as cup-shaped semi-double flowers.
-The blooms have an alluring fragrance that is reminiscent of almonds, and they are some of the largest blossoms of any Sakura tree.
+The blooms have an alluring fragrance that is reminiscent of almonds, and they are some of the largest blossoms of any ornamental cherry tree.